rgmelvin/solana-email/docs/SECURITY_GUIDE.md

 ## Static Analysis and Linting

 ### Rust Code (Cargo Clippy)
-  We use [Cargo Clippy](#https://doc.rust-lang.org/clippy/usage.html) to catch common mistakes and enforce best practices in our Rust code.
-To run Clippy no the project, use the following command in the project root:
+  We use [Cargo Clippy](#https://doc.rust-lang.org/clippy/usage.html) to detect common mistakes and enforce best practices in the Rust code.
+Run Clippy with the following command in the project root to ensure a clean code base:

   ```bash
   cargo clippy --all-targets --all-features -- -D warnings
   ```

   - **Explanation**:
-    - `--all-targets`: Lints all targets (library, binary, tests, etc.).
+    - `--all-targets`: Checks all targets (library, binary, tests, etc.).
-    - `--all-features`: Includes all features in the linting process.
+    - `--all-features`: Checks code with all enabled features.
-    - `-D warnings`: Treats all warnings as errors to ensure clean code.
+    - `-D warnings`: Treats all warnings as errors to enforce a high standard of code quality.

   **Documentation Note**:
   The above commands are included in the **Developer Guide** with the requirement that no Clippy warnings are present in CI.

 ### TypeScript Code (ESLint)
-  For the TypeScript code (e.g., our tests and client code), we use [ESLint](#https://eslint.org/docs/latest/) with the TypeScript parser and plugin.
-If not already configured, install ESLint and its dependencies:
+  For the TypeScript code (e.g., the tests and client code), I use [ESLint](#https://eslint.org/docs/latest/) with the TypeScript support.

+  1. **Installation**:
   ```bash
   yarn add --dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin
   ```

-  Create a `.eslintrc.json` file similar to:
+  2. **Configuration**: Create a ```.eslintrc.json``` file:
   ```json
   {
     "parser": "@typescript-eslint/parser",